Muscatine Board of Supervisors to cut Special Olympics funding

 “We’re one of the bigger, stronger programs in Iowa because of the help and support we have,” Miller said, “A lot of other Special Olympics programs are not blessed with having a full-time person in place.”
 Should Muscatine have to do this, Miller said that the program would suffer quite a bit for it, given that he would have to focus more on fundraising, which he feels is already sort of “tapped out” in terms of how many they can do per year, rather than the actual programming.

-While the program may have to make some changes and cuts of their own in the future in order to continue on, Miller promised that they would continue using what they make at fundraisers to pay for their athletes’ uniform, registration and transportation costs.
+While the program may have to make some changes in the future in order to continue on, Miller promised that they would continue using what they make at fundraisers to pay for their athletes’ uniform, registration and transportation costs.

 “Our athletes represent a community that is not the most economically strong, so we don’t charge them to be in the Special Olympics,” Miller said, “I don’t think we would ever come to the point where we would have to charge our athletes.
 We would never want to do that.”

-In the meantime, Miller encourages residents focus on reaching out to the Board of Supervisor and raising awareness, along with volunteering and participating in fundraisers.
+In the meantime, Miller encourages residents to focus on reaching out to the Board of Supervisors and on raising awareness, along with volunteering and participating in fundraisers.
 “Right now, we just need to rally around making sure that people know how important this program is to our community.”